 In Matthew 28:19, 2 Corinthians 13:14, and 1 Peter 1:2 we see all three members of the Trinity mentioned together.
 And the interesting thing with these three passages is that they do not all use the same order.
 In Matthew, it is Father, Son, and Holy Spirit.
 In 1 Corinthians it is Lord Jesus Christ, God, and Holy Spirit.
 And in 1 Peter it is God the Father, the Spirit, and Jesus Christ.
 The New Testament writers seemed to have no issue with equating the Holy Spirit as God.

 There is a temptation to see the Holy Spirit as an impersonal force, somewhat like the force in Star Wars.
 But the Holy Spirit is not an impersonal force that is at work in the world today.
 He is as much a person as is God the Father and God the Son.

 In Ephesians 1:14 Paul says of the Holy Spirit, “who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession.”
 The Holy Spirit is a ‘who’, not an ‘it’.

-In John 14:26; 15:26; and 16:7 Jesus talks about the Holy Spirit as our Paraclete, translated as advocate or comforter.
+In John 14:26; John 15:26; and John 16:7 Jesus talks about the Holy Spirit as our Paraclete, translated as advocate or comforter.
 And in John 14:16 he tells his disciples that he would give them another advocate.
 Jesus was going to send someone like himself to be with them.
 If Jesus was a person, then the promised Holy Spirit would also be a person.